 So you’ve decided to venture out into the recording world.
-You’ve picked up a shiny new microphone and interface and you’re on your way to becoming the next big thing.
+You’ve picked up a shiny new microphone and chosen an interface and you’re on your way to becoming the next big thing.
 However, sadly some of your recordings seem to lack depth and substance.
 You need them to live up to the standards of the mainstream.
 You need a quality preamp!
 Let us help you decipher the jargon and find the gear that’s for you.

 Choosing the right type of preamp

 Within the world of audio recording, there are four distinct preamp types, differentiated by their circuit design.
 These include Tube, Solid State, Hybrid and Digital.

 Often characterised by the ‘warm’ sound they give to a recording, this preamp design will offer a lot of colour.
 Most notably this includes a deeper and rounder bass tone, open and airy highs and a boost to the presence of the mid-range.
 As the gain is cranked with a tube pre, gentle second order distortion is applied to the signal which results in the classic tone of this preamp style.
 Typical applications would include but are not limited to, vocals and bass guitars.
 Really it’s good for anything you want to thicken up.